Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Introduction

 where the inequality follows by considering better couplings beyond the naive coupling $(Y + h(Y), X)$.
 Allowing for permutations, or more generally, couplings, offers leeway for higher denoising accuracy, but, perhaps more importantly, it also opens up new theoretical and practical perspectives.
-In theory, it uncovers new mathematical structures from advanced combinatorics \cite{comtet1974advanced}, optimal transport \cite{villani2008optimal}, and higher-order score functions \cite{bobkov2024fisher}.
-In practice, for several modern applications in generative modeling, such as image denoising via score-based diffusion models \cite{song2020score,sohl2015deep,liang2024denoising}, the Wasserstein metric is more relevant than the MSE; people care about the quality of the denoiser at the distributional level, not just at the data level.
+In theory, it uncovers new mathematical structures from advanced combinatorics \citep{comtet1974advanced}, optimal transport \citep{villani2008optimal}, and higher-order score functions \citep{bobkov2024fisher}.
+In practice, for several modern applications in generative modeling, such as image denoising via score-based diffusion models \citep{song2020score,sohl2015deep,liang2024denoising}, the Wasserstein metric is more relevant than the MSE; practitioners care about the quality of the denoiser at the distributional level, not just at the data level.

-Traditional data-level shrinkage methods including Bayes-optimal and empirical Bayes denoisers \cite{efron1973stein,james1961estimation} often over-shrink the distribution.
-They produce denoised distributions that are overly concentrated and do not match the actual signal distribution \cite{garcia2024new,jaffe2025constrained,liang2025distributional}.
-We refer readers to \cite{liang2025distributional,jaffe2025constrained} for examples and discussions on the benefits of distribution-level shrinkage compared to traditional data-level shrinkage.
-This paper continues along the path of \cite{garcia2024new,jaffe2025constrained,liang2025distributional} in studying classic signal denoising through the lens of optimal transport.
+Traditional data-level shrinkage methods including Bayes-optimal and empirical Bayes denoisers \citep{efron1973stein,james1961estimation} often over-shrink the distribution.
+They produce denoised distributions that are overly concentrated and do not match the actual signal distribution \citep{garcia2024new,jaffe2025constrained,liang2025distributional}.
+We refer the reader to \citep{liang2025distributional,jaffe2025constrained} for examples and discussions of the benefits of distribution-level shrinkage compared to traditional data-level shrinkage.
+This paper continues along the path of \citep{garcia2024new,jaffe2025constrained,liang2025distributional} in studying classic signal denoising through the lens of optimal transport.